mr5z/ExLang/README.md

 - `dto`, `object`, `contract`, `service`, `module` are **declarations** — they describe shape, behavior, and wiring.
 - `def` is **instantiation** — it brings something into existence.

 `def` appears everywhere: declaring a field, a function, a variable, or a dependency.
-It always means the same thing: *I am bringing something into existence here.*
+Its meaning is consistent regardless of context.

 ---